gbrueckl/FabricStudio/README.md

 }
 ```

 Once this is set up, you can browse your Fabric items as if they were local.
-In fact we use the API to download them and cache them locally in memory for you.
-You can also add, modify or delete the whole Fabric items or its files.
+In fact, we use the Fabric APIs to download them and cache them locally in memory for you.
+You can also add, modify or delete the Fabric items or modify individual definition files.
+As it is now like a local file system, you can also Drag&Drop or Copy&Paste between local folder structures and Fabric items or within Fabric - e.g. to copy an existing Fabric item!

 Locally changed files will be displayed similar to changed items in GIT:

 - green with `A` badge -> Added
 - yellow with `M` badge -> Modified